mattrips/scratchPad/Protocol Conformance.md

 ## 1.1 Declaration of Protocol Conformance
 For a type `t` to conform to a protocol `p`, `t` must be declared to conform to `p`, and `t` must have at least one unconditionally accessible implementation for each protocol requirement of `p`.
 A declaration that `t` conforms to `p` further constitutes, with respect to each protocol `o`*<sub>i</sub>* from which `p` directly or indirectly inherits, a declaration that `t` conforms to `o`*<sub>i</sub>* so long as `t` has not already been declared to conform to `o`*<sub>i</sub>*.

-In a given scope, a type may not be declared to conform to a protocol if a declaration of the conformance of the same type to the same protocol is visible in the scope.
+A type cannot be declared to conform to a protocol if, within the visible scope, another declaration exists of the conformance of the same type to the same protocol.
 In a given scope, a type can conform to a protocol in only one way.
 This rule holds true even where competing declarations are conditional with disjoint conditions.

 ## 1.2 Protocol Witness
 Given a protocol `p`, a *protocol requirement* `m` is a statement in the declaration of `p` that describes a member, such that, as a condition of a type `t` being able to conform to `p`, `t` must have a member satisfying the requirements of `m`.
 A member of `t` that satisfies the requirements of `m` is referred to as an *implementation* of `m`.